BizMiner New Release Notes

 Sales per Employee Enhancement: We have completed the integration of the final NAICS sector (Agriculture-Forestry-Fishing-Hunting sector: NAICS 11) with the Economic Census.
 Those values are now reflected in the current release in both the IMR and CMA series, superseding our posting last month.
-As a result, Industry Market and Competitive Market Analyzer series reports will display limited comparability with prior releases in some industries and market areas.
+As a result, Industry Market and Competitive Market Narrative series reports will display limited comparability with prior releases in some industries and market areas.

 Taxonomy Review: In the course of a data review, it was discovered that several thousand establishments (of over 15 million) that had been classified in various sectors were government entities (which we do not normally include in our taxonomy).
 As a result, we have purged these records from our databases.
 This has caused changes, mostly minor, in industry market reports for about a dozen NAICS classifications.
 The changes affected more than 3% of the industry population for industry market reporting purposes in six classifications: NAICS 115310; 237310; 531311; 622310; 624310; and 712190.
 Firm counts in financial reports (but not reporting values) were affected in only two industries: 237310 and 712190 and related rollups (e.g., NAICS-2373-237-23).

 Sales per Employee Enhancement: In this release, we have continued to incorporate newly released portions of the Economic Census into our methodology, and integrated those values into business operations in the current time series reporting years in both the IMR and CMA series.
 This local data was previously incorporated into the Mining (NAICS 21), Construction (NAICS 23) and Manufacturing (NAICS 31) sectors.
-Newly incorporated data will be evident in local Industry Market and Competitive Market Analyzer series reports in the NAICS sectors: Wholesale (42); Transport (48); Information (51); Finance (52); Real Estate-Rental (53); Professional-Technical Services (54); Administration-Waste Management (56); Education (61); Health (62); Amusement-Entertainment (71); Accommodation-Food Services (72); Other Services (81).
-As a result of these improvements, Industry Market and Competitive Market Analyzer series reports in will display limited comparability with prior releases in some industries and market areas.
+Newly incorporated data will be evident in local Industry Market and Competitive Market Narrative series reports in the NAICS sectors: Wholesale (42); Transport (48); Information (51); Finance (52); Real Estate-Rental (53); Professional-Technical Services (54); Administration-Waste Management (56); Education (61); Health (62); Amusement-Entertainment (71); Accommodation-Food Services (72); Other Services (81).
+As a result of these improvements, Industry Market and Competitive Market Narrative series reports in will display limited comparability with prior releases in some industries and market areas.

 Financial Report Firm Counts: Our data review found display errors in the firm counts throughout the local financial report series.
 All P&L and Balance Sheet metrics were correct as displayed in all specific industry sales classes.
 These percentage and dollar metrics and ratios in the all local financial sales class reports remain unchanged; only the firm count display, not the underlying data, has been revised.
 However, the previous firm displays were incorrectly linked to rollup calculations and do affect local financial rollup reports (industry-wide and NAICS-2-3-4-5), where a different balance of rolled up sales classes impact final dollar and percentage results.
 Similar firm count issues were also found in all (US and local) financial reports for 7225xx; again, aside from related rollups, no percentages, dollar values or ratios have changed as a result of the revised firm display.